Helen Levitt: Style and themes

 Helen Levitt was most well known and celebrated for her work taking pictures of children playing in the streets.
 She also focused her work in areas of Harlem and the Lower East side with minority populations.
 There is a constant motif of children playing games in her work.
 She stepped away from the normal practice set by other established photographers at the time of giving a journalistic depiction of suffering.
-She instead chose to show the world from the perspective of children from taking pictures of their chalk art.
+She instead chose to show the world from the perspective of children by taking pictures of their chalk art.
 She usually positions the camera and styles the photo in a way that gives the focus of her photography power.

 Her choice to display children playing in the street and explore street photography, fights against what was going on at the time.
 Legislation being passed in New York at the time was limiting many of the working classes access to these public spaces.
 Laws were passed that directly targeted these communities in an attempt to control them.
 New bans on noise targeted working class and minority communities.
 There was a movement to also try to keep children from playing on the street, believing it is unsafe for them out there.
 Instead, it encouraged safe new areas that were usually built more in upper and middle class areas.
 Helen Levitt instead explored the narrative of those who lived in these areas and played in these streets as a way to empower the subjects of her photos.